Databingo/aih/README.md

-# Aih: use chatGPT, bard in terminal.
+# Aih: use chatGPT, bard, bing-chat in terminal.

 ![screenshot](aih.gif)